 - 9.1 Students may be granted an exemption from specific courses based on prior study.
-Credit units are not earned for an exempted course. - 9.2 Students who have been granted course exemptions are required to fulfil the minimum credit requirements for majors (i.e., 45 credit units) and for their respective degrees in order to graduate. - 9.3 Students may apply for course exemptions in accordance with the procedures announced by the University.
+Credit units are not earned for an exempted course. - 9.2 Students who have been granted course exemptions are required to fulfil the minimum credit requirements for majors (i.e., 45 credit units) and for their respective degrees in order to graduate.
+For degrees with a normal study duration longer than 4 years, the minimum credit requirements for the majors after course exemption shall be stipulated by the major-offering academic unit. - 9.3 Students may apply for course exemptions in accordance with the procedures announced by the University.